FindLab/FindLab.github.io/source/_posts/midi-indexing.md

 <div class="vue-component chart" data-source="/charts/pitch-mask-minuet-in-Gmajor.json"></div>

-All frequency columns are coarsen to four ranks according to thresholds of 4, 8, 16, 32.
+All frequency columns are coarsened to four ranks according to thresholds of 4, 8, 16, 32.
-Finally we get four bit masks (converting black blocks to 1, white blocks to 0):
+Finally, we get four bitmasks (converting black blocks to 1, white blocks to 0):

 ```
   0b0000000000000000000000100000010101101011010101101011110101101010000000000000000000000000